 Time spent on entrance and exit meetings (including preparing for the meetings) is considered part of preparation and documentation of inspections.

-licensee express the desire to hear inspector insights related to safety/regulatory performance in instances where they do not reach the threshold for documentation in an inspection report.
+If the licensee expresses the desire to hear inspector insights related to safety/regulatory performance in instances where they do not reach the threshold for documentation in an inspection report, inspectors may provide them.
 When deciding which observations and insights to pass on to the licensee, inspectors should consider the following:

 Inspectors should share the same insights with their regional managers and the SRI.